lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                             |                                                                             +
 +   Turbidity: 5.0.                                                           |   Turbidity: 10.0.                                                          +
 +-----------------------------------------------------------------------------+-----------------------------------------------------------------------------+
-+Variations in :guilabel:`Turbidity` parameter, all other settings to default.                                                                              +
++Variations in *Turbidity* parameter, all other settings to default.                                                                                        +
 +-----------------------------------------------------------------------------+-----------------------------------------------------------------------------+